LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

   :code:`origin`, :code:`normal`, and :code:`up` (when present)
 * arbitrary slice :code:`origin`, then :code:`normal`, then :code:`up`

+Klee does not coordinate Lua evaluation across MPI ranks.
+If an application calls :code:`readShapeSet` on every rank, each rank reads and evaluates the deck and initialization chunk independently.

 .. code-block:: lua

     local dim = 2